yousefi138/tcga-hnsc/readme.md

 bash extract-data.sh
 ```

-This dataset is then split into training and testing subsets
+This dataset is then split into protein and methylation subsets
-in the `TRAINING_DIR` and `TESTING_DIR` directories, respectively.
+in the `PROTEIN_DIR` and `METHYLATION_DIR` directories, respectively.

 ```
 bash split-data.sh
 ```